clojure/core.cache/README.md

 * Factory functions for each existing cache type

-core.cache is based on an old library named Clache that has been thouroughly deprecated.
+core.cache is based on an old library named Clache that has been thoroughly deprecated.

 Releases and Dependency Information